sagnik150699/civiclens/README.md

 *   **Public Issue Reporting**: An intuitive form for users to submit issues, including category, description, address, and a photo.
 *   **Geolocation**: Automatically detects the user's location to simplify address entry.
-*   **Image Uploads**: Securely uploads and stores user-submitted photos with Firebase Storage.
+*   **Image Uploads**: Securely uploads and stores user-submitted photos.
-*   **AI-Powered Prioritization**: Leverages a Google Genkit flow to analyze the report's content and photo, automatically assigning a priority level (High, Medium, or Low).
+*   **AI-Powered Prioritization**: Leverages a Genkit flow to analyze the report's content and photo, automatically assigning a priority level (High, Medium, or Low).
 *   **Secure Admin Dashboard**: A password-protected dashboard for staff to manage and track all reported issues.
 *   **Interactive Map**: Displays all reported issues on a map for easy visualization of problem areas.
 *   **Issue Filtering & Management**: Admins can filter issues by category, priority, and status, and update the status as work progresses.